riddlet/riddlet.github.io/_posts/2015-3-13-Nested-Nutrition-2.md

 - **Protiens:** 4 kcal/gram
 - **Carbohydrates:** 4 kcal/gram

 However, it isn't perfect.
-In fact, the *way* in which it isn't perfect made me a little suspicious.
-Specifically, the estimates all move in the same direction one would expect if there was some kind of social desireability bias at play (i.e. higher than expected protein, lower than expected carbs & fats).
+Indeed, the estimates all move in the same direction one would expect if there was some kind of social desireability bias at play (i.e. higher than expected protein, lower than expected carbs & fats).
 To investigate this more closely, I created an index of the random effects which is a measure of how much each restaurant's nutrition information is biased in socially desireable ways.
 I refer to the index as 'reporting tendency'.
 Negative numbers represent nutrition information which is more socially desireable

 {% highlight r %}